-A list of the subsidiaries of the Issuer can be found on pages 199 and following of the Issuer's 2023 Annual Report.
+A list of the main subsidiaries of the Issuer can be found on page 237 of the Issuer's 2024 Annual Report.
 A complete list of group companies (included in or excluded from the scope of consolidation) is provided at www.kbc.com > About us > Our structure.